-On 1 April 2022, the COVID-19 Special Situation Ordinance has been revoked.
-Consequently, the SwissCovid app has been discontinued until further notice, meaning that statistics will no longer be updated.
+On 1 April 2022, the COVID-19 Special Situation Ordinance was revoked.
+Consequently, the SwissCovid app has been discontinued, meaning that statistics will no longer be updated.

 The purpose of the SwissCovid app is to stop COVID-19 from spreading further and to break the infection chain.
 The app complements the cantons’ conventional contact tracing of transmission chains.

 Pursuant to Article 12 of the Ordinance on the Proximity Tracing System for Coronavirus SARS-COV-2 (OPTS), the Federal Office of Public Health will provide the Federal Statistical Office (FSO) with statistical data periodically and in fully anonymised form.
 The SwissCovid app will be deactivated with the expiry of the OPTS in accordance with Article 15.
 Fully anonymised data can continue to be used for statistical purposes.
 The FSO publishes the number of downloaded SwissCovid apps, the number of active SwissCovid apps, the days between the onset of symptoms and transmission of the covid code (for users who have entered the covid code), the number of covid codes entered, as well as the number of notifications to the SwissCovid infoline concerning app warnings about a possible infection (via telephone or web form).
 The data are updated on working days.

 Depending on the indicator, the statistics contain data starting from the public release of the SwissCovid app on 25 June 2020 (at the earliest) until 31.03.2022.
 Data were updated daily from Monday to Friday at 14:00 based on data from the previous day(s).